- Conforms to the Advanced Encryption Standard (AES) standard (FIPS PUB 197)

-The core has been verified through extensive, place and route and simulation runs.
+The core has been verified through extensive synthesis, place and route and simulation runs.
 It has also been embedded in several products, and is proven in FPGA technologies.

 This encryption technology is governed internationally by export regulations.
 Immediate export of the core is permitted to the following countries for uses not related to weapons of mass destruction:

 Please contact CAST to discuss delivery to other destinations; approval is subject to the applicable export licenses being granted.
 The license can be generated from either the EU or the USA.
 Please note that licensees are responsible for complying with the applicable requirements for re-export of electronics containing strong encryption technology.